johnnyy5929/sep10-freedom-project/blog/entry06.md

 ## EDP

 I am on step 6 and 7 of the EDP which is Test and evaluate the prototype and Improve as needed.
+As I said before I wanted to make a robot since the problem I hope to solve is that cooking is sometimes way too hard and us humans are way too lazy sometimes.
+So I used Aframe to make a robot and now I am on the 6 step and 7 step.
+Since I need to do some more improvement.

 ## Skills